Tix3Dev/tix3dev.github.io/_posts/2022-06-06-apoptos-series-2.md

 ```

 ## Heap memory
 Sometimes we don't want to allocate a whole page with `pmm_alloc` or create a slab cache and allocate from it via `slab_cache_alloc`.
-That might be because we don't want to waste one whole page for a small allocation, so we'd have to use the slab allocator, but then the sizes might change, so we'd have to create many caches.
+That might be because we don't want to waste one whole page for a small allocation, so we'd have to use the slab allocator, but then the sizes might change, so we'd have to create a lot of caches.
 To fix this issue, apoptOS provides a generic interface, where we don't have to initialize anything before an allocation.
 The size we want to allocate can also be anything arbitrary.

 TL;DR apoptOS provides a heap interface through `malloc` and `free`.